 Kenesaw Mountain Landis, born on November 20, 1866, in Ohio.
 Son of Dr. Abraham and Mary Landis.
 His father had been seriously wounded in the American Civil War at the Battle of Kennesaw Mountain on 27 June 1864.
 Kenesaw Landis ended up becoming the first commissioner of organized baseball.
 (More on Kenesaw.)

 MegaZone, an American IT/programming geek who legally changed his name (from Brian Bikowicz) on April 12, 2000.
 Originally taking the name from Megazone 23 as a login in 1989.

 Metallica Tomaro, born in late 2006 in Sweden.
 Daughter of Michael and Karolina Tomaro.
 Her name was first rejected, then later approved, by Swedish authorities.
 (More on Metallica.)

-Oleúde José Ribeiro, born on 19 September 1966 in Conselheiro Pena, Brazil.
+Oleúde José Ribeiro, born on September 19, 1966, in Conselheiro Pena, Brazil.
 Brazilian soccer player.
-His first name is a badly misspelled rendition of Hollywood.
+His first name is a misspelled rendition of Hollywood.

 Minty Clinch.
 Film publicist and journalist on The Observer.

 Optimus Prime of Ohio.
 Legally changed his name to Optimus Prime in honor of the Transformers character.
 (More on Optimus.)